 Thank you for asking your question.
 Given that you and your husband have sizable credit card debt and a small amount saved, I think it does not make sense to even consider buying a house.
-Unless, and this is far-fetched, you can free up significant amount of money each month by owning a home — i.e., your eventual mortgage payment is much cheaper than your rent.
+Unless, and this is far-fetched, you can free up a significant amount of money each month by owning a home — i.e., your eventual mortgage payment is much cheaper than your rent.

 I think a better course of action is to look at how you can improve your cash flow, reduce your debt, and increase your savings.
-I will again refers to the first three steps of Dave Ramsey’s Seven Baby Steps:
+I will again refer to the first three steps of Dave Ramsey’s Seven Baby Steps:

 In addition to these three steps, you’ll want to do what you can to reduce your spending and increase your income.
 This will allow you to pay down your debt even faster.